steve-z-wang/cs4321-database-practicum/instruction.md

 ## Top-level Class

-The top-level class for running the program is `Compiler`, located in the `src/main/java/compiler` directory.
+The top-level class for running the program is `compiler`, located in the `src/main/java/compiler` directory.
 This class acts as the entry point to the program, reading input queries and producing the required output.

 ## Join Condition Extraction Logic